FelixDrinkall/credit-ratings-project/README.md

 # Model Training and Evaluation

 This repository contains the code for training and evaluating a machine learning model to predict financial outcomes based on various features, including text data.
+More processing code will be uploaded in due course.

 ## Table of Contents
 - [Requirements](#requirements)